fogloria/dataVisualization/README.md

 # dataVisualization
-Using StackOverflow dataset from BigQuery to answer this questions:
+Using StackOverflow dataset from BigQuery to answer these questions:

-Q1: What percentage of questions were answered anually?(SQL) how it's trending?(Tableau)
+### Q1: What percentage of questions were answered anually?(SQL) how it's trending?(Tableau)
 ```
 SELECT
   EXTRACT(YEAR FROM creation_date) AS Year,